 Need help with your math homework?
-At the Math Assistance Center (MAC) in Towler Hall room 211, qualified tutors can assist you with any level of mathematics.
+At the Math Lab in Towler Hall room 211, qualified tutors can assist you with any level of mathematics.
 There are textbooks and solution guides available, as well as a bank of computers where students in 60, 70, or 95 can work on ALEKS.
 To use the MAC, you just need to sign up for a 0-credit, no-cost class.
 See one of the tutors for details.
 You can sign up at any point during the term.
 Hours are posted.
-Tutoring for writing and other subjects is available in the Library Commons.
+Tutoring for writing and other subjects is available in the Learning Commons on the top floor of the Dora Badollet Library.